Extraterrestrial UFO hypothesis: Counter critique of the official position: Conspiracy theories

-A survey carried out by Industrial Research magazine in 1971 showed that more Americans believed the government was concealing information about UFOs (76%) than believed in the existence of UFOs (54%), or in ETH itself (32%).
+A survey carried out by Industrial Research magazine in 1971 showed that more respondents believed the government was concealing information about UFOs (76%) than believed in the existence of UFOs (54%), or in the ETH itself (32%).

 On the History Channel UFO Hunters episode "The NASA Files" (2008), Former NASA astronauts have commented; Gordon Cooper wrote that NASA and the government "swept these and other sightings under the rug".
 Brian O'Leary stated "some of my fellow astronauts and scientists astronauts that did go up and who have observed things, very clearly, they were told—not to report it".